How to find and fix accessibility issues on your product pages (for free)

 "Buttons do not have an accessible name"

-Buttons that only show icons - like a shopping bag or heart icon - are extremely confusing.
-They might look visually appealing, but without proper labeling, assistive tech can't interpret them.
-Someone using a screen reader just hears “button, button, button,” with no clue which one opens the basket or adds the item to their favorites.
+Icon-only buttons: are buttons that only show icons - like a shopping bag, heart, or search icon - without any visible or invisible label.
+They might look clean, but without proper labeling, assistive technologies can't interpret them.
+Someone using a screen reader often just hears "button, button, button," with no clue which one opens the basket or adds the item to their favorites.

 "Headings do not have a consistent structure"